danillouz/dans.garden/content/Lambda/Audio transcoding.md

 | :------------------------ | :--------------------- | :------------------ |
 | Amazon Elastic Transcoder | ~ $64                  | ~ $64               |
 | FFmpeg and Lambda Layers  | ~ $13                  | ~ $6                |

-## In closing

-That's a wrap!
-The post turned out a bit longer than expected, but hopefully it will prove useful in your transcoding adventures.

-Happy transcoding!